 How often your ads appear depends on a combination of factors.
 Advertisers bid on keywords, which are assigned a quality score by the search engine based on relevance.
 The score helps the search engine provide the best possible results to users rather than push the highest bidder.

-SEM Best Practices
+PPC Management Best Practices

 - SEO plays a vital role in the success of search engine marketing.
 If your website isn’t relevant to the keywords you bid on, your quality score will take a hit and your ads won’t appear as often.